virtualritz/opensubdiv-petite/README.md

     It just require some more work in `build.rs`.
-    Ideally, if the `cuda` feature flag is present, `build.rs` would detect a *CUDA* installation on *Linux*/*Windows* and configure the *OpenSubdiv* build resp. panic if no instalation can be found.
+    Ideally, if the `cuda` feature flag is present, `build.rs` would detect a *CUDA* installation on *Linux*/*Windows* and configure the *OpenSubdiv* build resp. panic if no installation can be found.
 - [ ] `metal` – Adds support for the *Apple*
      [*Metal*](https://developer.apple.com/metal/) backend. *Only valid on
      macOS.*